Happy New Year, January National Train Your Dog Month

-Welcome 2019 – January starts off with National Train Your Dog Month.
+January 2019 starts off with National Train Your Dog Month.

-Of the old myth that you can’t teach an old dog new tricks.
-It simply is not true.
-Studies show that older dogs are easier to train than puppies because, however training should start the day you bring home that puppy or adult dog.
-Don’t let your dog’s age discourage you from getting started in 2019 on training your furry friend and building a positive relationship along with good habits.
+The old myth which says you can’t teach an old dog new tricks is not true.
+For instance, Studies show that older dogs are easier to train than puppies!
+Above all, Training should start at the day you bring home your puppy or adult dog.
+However, a dog’s age shouldn’t discourage you from getting started in 2019.
+Start training your furry friend and building a positive relationship along with good habits.

 Benefits of Training your Dog

 Dog training creates a bond between you and your 4 legged friends.
-Dog Training ensures that you and your dog spend more time together.
+In addition, dog training ensures that you and your dog spend more time together.
 As you go through the process of training, you will start picking up the quirks of your dog; what motivates and distracts them.
 Working with your dog on behavioral lessons can be fun!
 And it strengthens your relationship.
 It gives the dog an opportunity to succeed and please you—which is truly what they want to do.

 Teaching basic manners to your pet allow them to be welcome in more environments and situations.
-A Trained dog is more fun and enjoyable members of the family.
-A trained dog is a pleasure to have around.
-A well-behaved dog is a pleasure to walk or take to the park, a pleasure to take on adventures—such as hiking, camping and beach trips—and a pleasure to own.
-Dog training can literally open doors for you and your pup—you’d be surprised at how many places will admit a dog that stays near its owner, responds instantly to commands, and behaves well in public.
-Just think of all the places you enjoy that might be shared with your well-behaved canine companion.
+As a trained dog is more of a fun and enjoyable member of the family.
+Additionally, a trained dog is a pleasure to have around.
+Well behaved dogs are a pleasure to walk or take to the park, and are a pleasure to take on adventures.
+Such as hiking, camping and beach trips.
+In conclusion, a dog which is a pleasure to own.
+Open doors for you and your pup with dog training.
+You will be surprised at how many places will admit a dog that stays near its owner, responds instantly to commands and behaves well in public.
+Think of all the places you enjoy that might be shared with your well-behaved canine companion.

 Training can eliminate problems stemming from insecurity and power struggles.
 Second, training can add richness and variety to your dog’s life thereby preventing boredom—which is at the root of many behavioral problems.
 Overall, training helps you identify your dog’s needs and the underlying causes of its “bad” behavior, helping you also to understand and remedy these problems.

-Dog bite to human – thousands of dollars in medical bills and potentially a lawsuit
+- Dog bite to human.
+Resulting in thousands of dollars in medical bills and potentially a lawsuit.

 © Value Dog Training.
 All Rights Reserved.